 *Calculated at a 3 year average.

 **Employment rate as defined by the number of graduates who sought employment and were employed in physical therapy (full-time or part-time) within one year of graduation.
-Employment rate is limited to those graduates who had responded to the post graduate survey.

 ***Completion rate does NOT include students unable to complete the program due to health, family, or personal reasons unrelated to clinical or academic reasons.